 Meghan Barrier Craig, MPIA

 Meghan has twelve years of community organizing and public outreach experience in various environmental fields.
-Her current work for OSEIA and Solar Oregon includes program management, workforce development, and listening for ways that OSEIA can better support our great industry.
+Her current work for OSEIA includes program development and management, workforce development, and listening for ways that OSEIA can better support our great industry.

 In the past, Meghan served as a consultant for Green Building Services and Spark Northwest helping with project management, sustainability curriculum development, and low-income solar research.
 She also managed Solarize Washington campaigns and provided feasibility evaluation of renewable energy projects while at Spark Northwest in Seattle.
 Prior to diving into renewable energy, Meghan was an Interpretive Park Ranger and climate change educator at North Cascades National Park in Stehekin, WA.
 Meghan holds a B.S. in Marketing and International Business from Penn State and a Masters in Public and International Affairs, Environmental Policy from Virginia Tech.
 For her commitment to public service and social justice, Meghan received the Government and International Affairs Founding Faculty Award for demonstrating the ideals of community engagement, public service, and social justice.
 Meghan also received a prestigious fellowship (C2C-Campus-to-Congress) from the Bard Center for Environmental Policy for emerging leaders in climate change.

 I started my solar career in 2007 with OSEIA; I am here to serve.
 Blessings, namaste ~*~